• About

 With the rise of veganism, an increasing number of wine producers around the world are adopting a more natural approach to not fine or filter their wines.

-How does the customer understand that the wine is vegan?
+How do consumers know that the wine is vegan?

-Generally speaking, it can be difficult to figure out if a wine is vegan by looking at the label alone.
+Generally speaking, it can be difficult to figure out if a wine is vegan by just looking at the label.

-The term Unfined/Unfiltered is sometimes used on bottles to show that the wine was made without the use of fining agents, so look out for this if you’re on the hunt for a vegan-friendly bottle.
+The term unfined or unfiltered is sometimes used on bottles to show that the wine was made without the use of fining agents, so look out for this if you’re on the hunt for a vegan- friendly bottle.

 Even though natural wine is vegan, it doesn’t mean that organic and biodynamic wines are always vegan-friendly.